dmison/warcry/content/rules/general.md

 ## LEADERS

-In every warband there will be one fighter with the Leader runemark ( ).
+In every warband there will be one fighter with the <Runemark mark="leader" /> runemark.
 If a rule refers to the leader of a warband, it is referring to the fighter with that runemark.

 ## SEQUENCING